jddinneen/4parts/README.md

 **Limitations**: setting a single note to be outside the scale (e.g. a C# while in C) is not currently supported, but could be achieved with a precision adder.
 Note *length* (e.g. half notes, triplets...) is also not handled by the app, but can be achieved with VCAs.
 Currently only the 7 modern Western modes are present.
 And most notably, I wrote this app with no prior experience of C++/Arduino, so there are likely bugs, problems, ugly code...
 I take no responsibility for your use of the app, flashing, wasted time, etc.

 **Credit**: my thanks to the O_C firmware creators (Patrick Dowling, Tim Churches, mxmxmx), to Chysn and Naomi Seyfer for tutorials and inspiration, and to Benny Mitzkus for his help.
+No so-called AI was used to write this app.

 ## Installing 4 Parts